 To rotate and move the camera

 - Determine the camera's position in world coordinates.

-This matrix Matrix controls how world coordinates are transformed to camera coordinates.
+This Matrix controls how camera coordinate values are transformed to screen coordinates.

 The first parameter is the field of view of the projection Matrix expressed in radians.
-A typical field of view of 45 degrees would be expressed as pi/4 radians.
-The second parameter is the aspect ratio of the projection Matrix and corrects for the difference in width and height of a viewspace.
+A typical field of view of 45 degrees would be expressed as π/4 radians.
+The second parameter is the aspect ratio of the projection Matrix; it corrects for the difference in width and height of a viewspace.
 The third and fourth parameters specify the near and far distances at which the objects will be visible.

 // Set distance from the camera of the near and far clipping planes. static float nearClip = 1.0f; static float farClip = 2000.0f; Viewport viewport = graphics.GraphicsDevice.Viewport; float aspectRatio = (float)viewport.Width / (float)viewport.Height; proj = Matrix.CreatePerspectiveFieldOfView(viewAngle, aspectRatio, nearClip, farClip);